ValentinLe/L3_IA_fil_rouge/README.txt

 Scripts :
-- scripts/compile.sh ------> compiles the program
+- scripts/compile.sh ------> compiles the program in a folder build/
-- scripts/makedoc.sh ------> builds the javadoc
+- scripts/makedoc.sh ------> builds the javadoc in a folder doc/
-- scripts/makejar.sh ------> create the jar of the program
+- scripts/makejar.sh ------> create the jar of the program in a folder jar/
 - scripts/clean.sh --------> deletes build/ , doc/ and jar/
-- runrepresentations.sh ---> compile and lunch the main class representations.Main of the program
+- runrepresentations.sh ---> compile and execute the main class representations.Main of the program
-- runppc.sh ---------------> compile and lunch the main class ppc.Main of the program
+- runppc.sh ---------------> compile and execute the main class ppc.Main of the program
-- runplanning.sh ----------> compile and lunch the main class planning.Main of the program
+- runplanning.sh ----------> compile and execute the main class planning.Main of the program